abhiTronix/vidgear/docs/gears/streamgear/rtfm/usage.md

 The complete example is as follows:

-!!! failure "Make sure this `-audio` audio-source it compatible with provided video-source, otherwise you encounter multiple errors or no output at all."
+!!! failure "Make sure this `-audio` audio-source it compatible with provided video-source, otherwise you could encounter multiple errors or no output at all."

 !!! warning "You **MUST** use [`-input_framerate`](../../params/#a-exclusive-parameters) attribute to set exact value of input framerate when using external audio in Real-time Frames mode, otherwise audio delay will occur in output streams."